This article has links to products and services we love, which we may make commission from.

 This series has made more areas of Scotland than just the usual tourist routes.

-These next two tours give you the opportunity to visit some of the places Outlander is filmed at, and your guide will walk you through the history of the countryside.
+The following two tours allow you to visit some of the places Outlander is filmed, and your guide will walk you through the countryside’s history.

 8. Outlander Experience Two-Day Tour